 Arai Quantic helmet review

 For obvious reasons, perhaps, there hasn’t been a lot of new product development in the helmet market in the last 12 months or so.
-In 2021, we’re going to see a lot of new colourways from manufacturers, but not a lot of totally new helmets are going to be released this year.
-But one of the high spots in 2021 is going to be this new Arai Quantic.
+In 2021, we’re going to see a lot of new colourways from many manufacturers, but not a lot of totally new helmets are going to be released this year.

+But one of the high spots in 2021 is going to be the new Arai Quantic.
 Now any new Arai is exciting news; and to be honest, as a sport-touring helmet, this one is pretty much right up our street.
 It features a new, lighter-weight, shell construction.
 And given that Arais tend to be bigger and heavier than other helmets, that’s welcome news.

 Now, in the early days, Arai helmets were tested by the Snell Institute in America; and the Snell standard was originally designed for car helmets.
 Car helmets need to have particularly strong outer shells that won’t crack even after repeated impacts with, say, a roll cage.
 In a car helmet, the strength of the outer shell is, in relative terms, more important than the helmet’s ability to absorb and dissipate energy in an impact.
-But it’s different in motorcycling; in a motorcycle helmet, it is the absorbtion of the energy of an impact that is more important, because it is this that can save your life and prevent head injuries.
+But it’s different in motorcycling; in a motorcycle helmet, it is the absorption of the energy of an impact that is more important, because it is this that can save your life and prevent brain damage.

 The other feature that Arai has always built into its helmets, again because of racing, is enhanced ventilation.
 Racing is hot work.
 To stay cool, you need to be able to get large amounts of air into the helmet.
 Arais, therefore, are always extremely well vented.
 The downside is that Arais can, as a result of the large amount of incoming air, sometimes be a little noisier than other helmets.

-So, now let’s take a look at the helmet in a bit more detail.
-Let’s start with the venting.
+So, let’s take a look at some of the other details.
+We’ll start with the venting.

 In total, the Quantic has 12 ventilation ports: six intake, six exhaust.